Smurf-Hunter/pc-temperature/README.md

 1. run cmd as administrator.
 2. navigate to the jar file .
 3. type "java -jar temperature-dekhlo-fraands-0.0.1-SNAPSHOT.jar" .
-And that's runs your application perfectly fine:)
+And that runs your application perfectly fine:)

 kindly get me a feedback :)